MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltsendmessage.md

 ### -param Timeout [in, optional]

-A pointer to a timeout value that specifies the total absolute or relative length of time, in units of 100 nanoseconds, for which the caller can be put into a wait state until the message is received by the user-mode application and until it receives a reply (if one is expected).
+A pointer to a timeout value that specifies the total length of time, in units of 100 nanoseconds, for which the caller can be put into a wait state until the message is received by the user-mode application and until it receives a reply (if one is expected).
+Positive values indicate absolute time.
+Negative values indicate relative time.
 Set to **NULL** if the caller can be put into a wait state indefinitely.

 ## -returns